 What about boiler excess?

 This is a term you will see quite commonly in policies.
-Like other types of insurance you may need to pay an excess if you want to make claim.
-Generally providers include this kind of clause so that they can offer you cheaper prices.
+Like other types of insurance, you may need to pay an excess if you want to make a claim.
+Generally, providers include this kind of clause so that they can offer you cheaper prices.
 Consequently, you should read the policy carefully and ensure you are clear on what you would need to pay out in the event of a boiler breakdown.

-There are a number of well-known boiler cover providers in the UK.
+There are several well-known boiler cover providers in the UK.
 The companies you are most likely to encounter are:

 Is there a cap?

-In addition some policies may have a monetary cap in place.
+Also, some policies may have a monetary cap in place.
 Caps may restrict things like the amount that can be paid out for labour, parts, etc, and how much they will pay towards boiler replacement.
 There may also be a specific timeframe for the cap.
-For example some types of boiler cover will limit how much you can claim within the first few months of the policy.
+For example, some types will limit how much you can claim within the first few months of the policy.

 Is there any regulation for boiler cover?

 Boiler insurance policies are just like other forms of insurance in that the Financial Conduct Authority (FCA) regulates them.
 Therefore anyone who takes out the coverage can complain to them if there are ever any issues.
-In addition, they can report problems to the Finance Ombudsmen.
+Also, they can report problems to the Finance Ombudsmen.

-If you are looking for boiler cover, Warm can help you.
+If you are looking for boiler cover or boiler insurance, Warm can help you.
 We provide a quick service that will get you quotes fast.
-Simply complete the form on this page or contact us on our freephone number.
+Simply complete the form on this page or contact us on 0800 311 8990.